 - Fuel up only in reputable gas stations in cities and towns and bring an extra gallon or two if you’re expecting to be on the road for long without passing through an urban area.
 There are some road-side stores that sell fuel but these can be diluted.
 Better safe than sorry!
 Gas stations like Shell, Caltex, Petron and Phoenix also have convenience stores and clean comfort rooms.
 Air for tires and water for engines are also available in these stations.
 Don’t be surprised to have personnel pump the gas for you.
 Most, if not all, gas stations in the Philippines are not self-service.

-Taking a road trip through the Philippines is quite an adventure punctuated by breathtaking coastal and mountain views.
+Taking a road trip is one of the most rewarding things to do in the Philippines.
+It is quite an adventure punctuated by breathtaking coastal and mountain views.
 Driving through provinces can also be a great immersion in local cultures.
 With so many cars for rent in the Philippines, you can literally get up, secure your surfboard on top of your vehicle and go from Manila to Siargao and enjoy the cities in between.
 Fasten your seatbelts and have a safe trip!